- Ride a rickshaw through the bustling streets and markets in Old Delhi

 Chat with a local specialist who can help organize your trip.

-Day 4: Agra to Karauli via Fatehpur Sikri
+Day 4: Transfer to Karauli via Fatehpur Sikri

 Your day begins with a unique tour of Karauli on a camel cart.
-Visit the City Palace, which was built in the 14th century by Arjun Pal, the founder of the city, and which was the main residence of the Karauli Royal Family up until 1938.
-Although the palace has lost a bit of its luster over the years, it's still full of incredible sculptures, intricate carvings, and faded frescoes in a very unique style.
+Visit the City Palace, which was built in the 14th century by Arjun Pal, the city's founder, and was the main residence of the Karauli Royal Family up until 1938.
+Although the palace has lost a bit of its luster over the years, it's still full of incredible sculptures, intricate carvings, and faded frescoes in a unique style.

 After you tour the palace, visit the 17th-century Madan Mohan Temple, which was built on the banks of the Bhadravati River in honor of Lord Krishna, and the Kalyan Temple.
 This afternoon, you'll drive out to Ranthambore National Park, where we will be spending the next two nights.